-- Click the Backup button to build and execute a command that builds a backup based on your selections on the Backup Server dialog. - Click the Cancel button to exit without saving work.
+Click the Backup button to build and execute a command based on your selections; click the Cancel button to exit without saving work.

 pgAdmin will run the backup process in background.
 You can view all the background process with there running status and logs on the Processes tab